HEOP Higher Education Opportunity Program

 Who is Eligible for HEOP?

 Eligible students must demonstrate academic and economic need.
-The program, which is funded by the New York State Education Department and Medaille College, provides unique support to help students achieve academic readiness and persist to graduation.
+The program, which is funded by the New York State Education Department and Medaille University, provides unique support to help students achieve academic readiness and persist to graduation.
 Once admitted to Medaille as an HEOP scholar, the student benefits from a holistic, student-centered support system, including academic and personal counseling, tutoring services, and academic and social programming, which continues from the first year all the way through to graduation.